 Neither Eon nor Npower were installing smart meters for customers with solar panels when we last asked.
 Eon planned to do so, following industry-wide technical problems in the earlier stages of the roll-out which have now been resolved.

 Scottish Power told us it could not share this commercially sensitive information with us.

 If you have solar panels and are offered a smart meter, make sure your supplier is aware.
 Check whether your smart meter and in-home display will work fully with them.

-Just 1% of people in our survey were concerned about inaccurate bills once they’d had their smart meter fitted.
-A smart meter sends your meter readings to your energy supplier automatically, so your bills should be more accurate.
+Very few people we’ve heard from are concerned about inaccurate bills once they’ve had their smart meter fitted.
+In fact, those who have had their smart meter for more than two years were more likely to rate their bills as accurate, compared with those who had a smart meter more recently.* A smart meter sends your meter readings to your energy supplier automatically, so your bills should be more accurate.

 If you had a faulty old meter, or did not submit meter readings and got estimated bills, you may find that your payments change.
 If your meter was faulty, an energy company can charge you retrospectively for the previous year if you have paid too little.

-If you have paid too much, your supplier has to refund you for the whole period that the meter was faulty.
+If you've paid too much, your supplier has to refund you for the whole period that the meter was faulty.
 Find out how to check if you have a faulty energy meter.

-Smart meters need to be able to connect to the Data Communications Company (DCC) through a mobile network.
-At the beginning of the roll-out, the DCC is required to connect to 80% of British households.
+Smart meters need to be able to connect to the Data Communications Company (DCC) through a wireless network.
+At the beginning of the roll-out, the DCC was required to connect to 80% of British households.
 So there will be homes that won't be able to access the DCC network, and these homes won't be able to use a smart meter.